Α-Methyl-p-tyrosine: Elimination

+Clinical use

+Metirosine has been shown to suppress catecholamine synthesis and alleviate symptoms related to catecholamine excess, including hypertension, headache, tachycardia, constipation, and tremor.
+Metirosine is primarily used to reduce these symptoms in patients with pheochromocytoma.
+It is contraindicated for the treatment of essential hypertension.
 Pheochromocytoma is a rare neuroendocrine tumor that results in the release of too much epinephrine and norepinephrine, hormones that control heart rate, metabolism, and blood pressure.
 AMPT was used in the 1960s for preoperative pharmacological control of catecholamine overexpression that causes hypertension and other arterial and cardiac abnormalities.
 The use of AMPT to treat Pheochromocytoma prior to surgery was discontinued due to its extensive side effects.

-Drug Interactions

-Psychosis-

 Phosphorylation of tyrosine hydroxylase at Ser31 or Ser40 can increase dopamine biosynthesis; therefore an increase in pSer31 or pSer40 elevates dopamine synthesis in DA neurons.
 Excessive dopamine in the mesolimbic pathways of the brain produces psychotic symptoms.
 Antipsychotic medications block dopamine D2 receptors in the caudate and putamen as well as in limbic target areas, they can also block or partially block serotonin.
 Therapy with AMPT could prove to be more specific to dopamine and therefore eliminate some of the negative side effects of antipsychotic drugs.
+Metirosine is used as an off-label treatment for DiGeorge syndrome.